NomicFoundation/hardhat/v-next/hardhat/templates/node-test-runner-viem/README.md

 This example project includes:

 - A simple Hardhat configuration file
-- TypeScript integration tests using [`node:test`](nodejs.org/api/test.html), the new Node.js native test runner
+- TypeScript integration tests using [`node:test`](nodejs.org/api/test.html), the new Node.js native test runner, and `viem`
 - Foundry-compatible Solidity tests, including the usage of `forge-std`
 - Examples demonstrating how to connect to different types of networks, including simulating an Optimism network
-- A script that deploys a contract to Optimism Sepolia using Hardhat's new keystore capabilities
+- A script that sends a transaction to Optimism Sepolia using Hardhat's new keystore capabilities

 ## Navigating the Project